MoonlightCapital/MoonlightBot-docs/miscellaneous-commands/check-duration.md

 This command is equivalent to the previous version’s `/status` command.
 It allows you to see how long you can set a temporary action.

-If you [vote for MoonlightBot](/support/upvote-moonlightbot.md), purchase a [premium subscription](/support/premium.md), [join the support server](https://discord.gg/hNQWVVC) (which besides support you can also read news and changelogs, participate in [volunteer programs](/support/volunteering.md), giveaways, meet the person who wrote this and the developer, among more), or if you started using MoonlightBot less than 7 days ago, the durations for how long you can set a temporary action to last increases.
+If you [vote for MoonlightBot](/support/upvote-moonlightbot.md), purchase a [premium subscription](/support/premium.md), [join the support server](https://discord.gg/hNQWVVC) (where you can also read news and changelogs, participate in [volunteer programs](/support/volunteering.md) and giveaways, meet the developer, and more), or started using MoonlightBot less than 7 days ago, the durations for how long you can set a temporary action to last increases.
 Refer to the chart to see all available bonuses:

 | Status              | Maximum Duration    |
 | ----------------- | ---------------- |